 12. Washington, D.C.
 DC might not be a city you think of right away when you think of cities for travel nurses who love the outdoors.
 But there are plenty of water activities on the Potomac River or hiking at nearby Great Falls.
 Then there are also all the monuments that are nice backdrops to go for a run.

 11. Hilton Head, South Carolina.
 Hilton Head might be one of the Southeast’s most inviting coastal destinations.
 Enjoy trail running through live oak forests, kayaking next to dolphins, or going for sunset bike rides on the beach.
-Hilton Head offers up all sorts of irresistible adventure.
+For those South Carolina travel nurses who love seeking adventure, the Hilton Head offers up all sorts of irresistible adventure.

 10. Flagstaff, Arizona.
 The Gateway to the Grand Canyon offers a lot for travel nurses who love the outdoors.
 Located 32 miles west of Flagstaff, this is the base camp for one of the country’s most visited national parks.
 For those looking for more excitement in their outdoor activities, you can explore cliff homes at the Walnut Canyon National Monument or walk along lava flows at Sunset Crater Volcano National Monument.